– Jay Lustig, NJ Arts

 Book, Music & Lyrics by John Gray and Eric Peterson

 Directed by Michael Musial

 One of Canada’s most successful and enduring musical plays.
 This memory play is the celebrated story of Billy Bishop, the World War I flying ace, credited with 72 victories and billed as the top pilot in the British Empire.
-Billy now appears in his later years, reflecting on his wartime exploits, and on the business of war and hero making.
 This show is produced by the Theatre Institute at Sage.

 Cast and Creative team

 - Costume Design, Charlie Barnett and Lynne Roblin

 - Saturday, November 17, 2:00PM Get Tickets

 Brad Zimmerman combines years of training as an actor with years on the standup comedy circuit, to create this hybrid play that weaves a bittersweet tale of one man’s lengthy, and we do mean lengthy, struggle in New York.
 His send-ups on his family, his career, his childhood and his misbegotten love life are as warm and poignant as they are hysterical.